 Pherlure has been involved in the complete fabrication of “university studies” to give their products credibility

 You heard right.
-As if the fake review websites weren’t sketchy enough, they literally made up their own pheromone molecule…”di-dehydroepiandrosterone”
+As if the fake review websites weren’t sketchy enough, they literally made up their own human pheromone molecule…”di-dehydroepiandrosterone”.

 … and then FAKED “studies” on it.